 Mortgage loans pertain to loans obtained by the Group to finance the acquisition of certain properties and transportation equipment.
-These loans bear average effective interest rates ranging from 6.75% to 10.28% in both 2022 and 2021.
-Interest incurred on these loans are included as part of Finance costs under the Other Income (Charges) section of the interim consolidated statements of profit or loss (see Note 17.1).
+These loans bear average effective interest rates ranging from 6.75% to 10.28% in both 2023 and 2022.
+Interest incurred on these loans are included as part of Finance costs under the Other Income (Charges) section of the consolidated statements of profit or loss (see Note 17.1).
 These loans do not contain any financial covenants.

-These loans are secured by certain properties and transportation equipment with total carrying amount of P247.6 million as of March 31, 2022 and December 31, 2021 (see Note 9).
+These loans are secured by certain properties and transportation equipment with total carrying amount of P253.0 million as of March 31, 2023 and December 31, 2022, respectively (see Note 9).